 OCIO can elevate your investment program.
-Here are 4 things to look for in an investment outsourcing provider.
+Here are 4 things to look for in an investment outsourcing provider

 With so many firms to choose from, what distinguishes one OCIO provider from the next?
 Peter Corippo, managing director of fiduciary solutions, discusses four features we see as instrumental in setting an investment outsourcing provider apart from the rest of the pack.

 Gathering diversity, equity and inclusion (DEI) numbers across firms and jurisdictions isn’t easy, and the problem is compounded when some opt not to disclose their data at all.
-Director of Investment Research, Yoshie Phillips, explains that as clients increasingly prioritize DEI in their investment decisions, failure to disclose could mean missing out.
+Director of Investment Research, Yoshie Phillips, explains that as clients increasingly prioritise DEI in their investment decisions, failure to disclose could mean missing out.